what to expect

 The second element of covenant renewal that calls for explanation is the pattern or structure of worship.
 Our services are “bookended” by the opening and closing.
 When the minister declares the “call to worship,” the service is convened or established.
 At the conclusion of the service, when he commissions the congregation by means of the benediction, the people of God are sent out into the world to be salt and light, having been renewed in their walk with God.

-The “innards” of the service follow a three-fold structure, which are confession, consecration, and communion.
+The middle part of the service follows a three-fold structure, which are confession, consecration, and communion.
 In the Old Testament, there were three distinct kinds of sacrifices—the guilt offering, the ascension offering (often translated as whole burnt offering), and the peace offering.
 The guilt offering was intended to address a particular sin on the part of the worshipper.
 The ascension offering was an offering of “entire dedication.”
 The whole sacrificed animal ascended to God in the column of smoke as an offering to Him.
 The peace offering was one which the worshipper was privileged to partake of, as a covenant meal.
 Whenever those three offerings are mentioned together in the Old Testament, they are listed in that order, which makes good sense.
 You deal with the guilt first, you dedicate all to God, and then you have communion with God.
 This is why our covenant renewal services follow the structure they do, absent the sacrificed animals.
 Jesus Christ died once for all, in order to be the fulfillment of the entire sacrificial system—He was not just the guilt offering.

 So this is why our worship services, once God is invoked, contain these three elements.
 First we confess our sins, and receive the assurance of pardon.
-Second, we dedicate ourselves to God (Scripture reading, sermon, offertory, etc.).
+Second, we dedicate ourselves to God (offering, Scripture reading, sermon, etc.).
 And then last, we observe the Lord’s Supper.
 Once that is all done, we receive the benediction, we go out into a lost world that needs to hear about Jesus Christ.

 Our practice of weekly communion comes out of our understanding of covenant renewal worship.
 The natural progression moves from confession to consecration, and from consecration to communion.
 We want this progression to occur every time we worship God.
+The heart of biblical worship is organized around Word and sacrament.

 It is commonly known that people who worship together over an extended period of time tend to view the outside world in similar ways, and this is also true of CREC churches.
 Given the important role that political and cultural issues have in our era, it may be helpful to make a few comments.
 Cultural and political engagement on the part of Christian churches is a good thing (conservative as opposed to progressive), but that should not be mistaken for partisanship (Republican as opposed to Democrat, etc.).
 The first reason for this distinction is principled—the role of the church is to be prophetic, and not to be “a constituency” to be flattered, cajoled, or manipulated by any political party.
 The second reason is that a number of our churches are located in places like Poland, Russia, Japan, and Canada, and the partisan issues there are quite different than they are here in America.
 For example, commitment to the dignity of human life is a constant among us while commitment to a particular political party would have to vary according to the circumstances on the ground.